filecoin-project/devgrants/rfps/new-wave-3-rfps.md

 User-defined smart contracts in Filecoin are a roadmap item for post-mainnet.

+&nbsp;

 ### VM research - Improving state tries

 **Project Description**

 Improving execution of VMs on chain with space-saving enhancements to state tries.

 A number of space-saving enhancements to state tries have been proposed in the blockchain research community.
 We are interested in research proposals that could lead to a viable VM space savings.

+&nbsp;

 ### Expert use of large data archives

 **Project Description**

 We invite data analysts and experts from different domains (public health, GIS, etc.) to produce tutorials and visualizations that demonstrate how to work with large data archives that can be stored on Filecoin and various open source tools to produce analysis.

 Help showcase important human use cases of large data archives and why saving certain datasets is so important.

+&nbsp;

 ----